PCreations/ORMLiteJacksonModuleExample/README.md

 *	OnFailedRequestListener : triggered when the request has failed
 *	OnFinishedRequestListener : triggered when the request is finished

-You can add any listeners as you want for one specific request.
+You can add any listeners as you want for one specific request via RequestListeners class.

 Here is the workflow to deals with RESTRequest in User Interface :